lawabb/PowerWindows/README.md

 Version 0.3  - Have no current sense hardware as yet, but code for it added untested.
 &nbsp;&nbsp; TODO - code for remote operation
 &nbsp;&nbsp; TODO - refactor code... there is plenty of code duplication
+Version 0.4 - Have added 'PW' class to simplify code maintenance/changes and reduce duplication